SteadBytes/ai-nanodegree/term-2/L6-convolutional-neural-networks/convolutional-layers.md

 ![](../../images/2018-01-29-11-58-11.png)

+Similar to weights in an MLP, filters are initialised randomly and adjusted during training.

 ## Colour Images
 Interpreted as 3d array of 2d matrices, for RGB each corresponding to one of Red Green and Blue channels:
 * ![](../../images/2018-01-29-12-00-43.png)